 - Do you think that you are toxic at times?

 Awareness is the first step.
 We can all be toxic but it is important that we don’t permanently “move” to toxicity.
 It’s not a great place to be and YOU definitely deserve better.

 People often think that I am always positive.
 I wish this would be true.

-This can be very damaging for people’s self-worth.
-I have said it before and I say it again, the self-worth of an employee is in direct correlation the net-worth of the employer.
+This can be very damaging to people’s self-worth.
+I have said it before and I say it again, the self-worth of an employee is in direct correlation with the net worth of the employer.
 Bummer!

 Here is what’s important for you to remember when you have to interact with a toxic person: